ryanleland/Genetix.py/README.md

 Usage
 =====

 There are a few simple steps to usage that is explained in the `demo.py` file in the root of the project.
-Please feel free to run it, and cnahge values to see how it changes the outcome.
+Please feel free to run it, and change values to see how it changes the outcome.

 	# Import the population.
 	from genetix.population import Population